 Proficiency training for personnel who have been issued TASER devices should occur every year.
-A reassessment of a deputy's knowledge and/or practical skill may be required at any time if deemed appropriate by the Chief of Special Operations.
+A reassessment of a deputy's knowledge and/or practical skill may be required at any time if deemed appropriate by the Training Sergeant.
 All training and proficiency for TASER devices will be documented in the deputy's training file.